BBSRC strategy advisory panels: member vacancies

 Approximately 10 days per year, consisting of at least two strategy advisory panel meetings per year (one to two days each)

-With a maximum of five to six days for meeting preparation, and a maximum of five to six days for additional responsibilities (for example: ad hoc strategic advice for UKRI and BBSRC)
+This includes a maximum of five to six days for meeting preparation, and a maximum of five to six days for additional responsibilities (for example, ad hoc strategic advice for UKRI and BBSRC)

 Remuneration